edwardchalstrey1/fragmented_genome_with_snps/writeup/rearrangement_methods.md

 >### Method 2a: Left Right Method

 > Here I use information derived directly from the fasta and VCF files rather than the SNP densities.
 I use the SNP position data for each of the fragments, to work out whether the positions are "skewed" to the left or right of each fragment.
 My hypothesis being that fragments with more SNPs on the "left hand side", are likely to be from the "right side" of the sequence due to the normal distibution of SNPs (and vice versa).
+Fragments with a skew of SNPs to the left side are likely to be from a location downstream of the phenotype causing mutant, which is positioned in the region of highest SNP density (the centre of the normal distribution).
+Conversely, fragments with a right skew are likely to be from a location upstream of the mutant position.
+In both cases, each fragment's skew is relative to the direction in which the mutant is to be found, due to the sequence having a normal distribution of SNPs (which for now I am assuming is centred around the mid-point of the sequence).

-The way I work out the "skew": If the sum of the positions is < half of the value produced by multiplying half the length of a fragment by the number of positions it has, this indicates a left skew and I add this fragment to a list of the fragments that should go on the right - and vice versa.
+> The way I work out the "skew": If the sum of the positions is < half of the value produced by multiplying half the length of a fragment by the number of positions it has, this indicates a left skew and I add this fragment to a list of the fragments that should go on the right - and vice versa.
 I use the Even/Odd Method to add the fragments with 0 SNPs into either the "left" or "right" list.
 I then add both "left" and "right" into a super-array that is flattened to give the new fragment order.

 > I don't expect this method to perform well, as I have not re-ordered the fragments within the "left" and "right" sub-arrays, which are based on the order that the frags were found in the fasta file (and so are random).
 It should however perform better than the controls, assuming the "skew" of SNP positions can be used as an indication to the "side" of the normal distribution that a fragment is from.